RaspAP/raspap-docs/docs/providers.md

 Enable VPN provider client configuration?
 [Y/n]:
 ```

 Next, select an available VPN provider from the list.
-For the initial beta, we've identified three of the most popular VPN services that have Debian compatible Linux CLIs.
+Supported providers include four of the most popular VPN services with Debian-compatible Linux CLIs.
 Enter a number corresponding to your desired VPN provider followed by the ++enter++ key.

 ```
 Select an option from the list:
   1) ExpressVPN
   2) Mullvad VPN
   3) NordVPN
+  4) AdGuard VPN
   0) None
 Choose an option: 3
 Configuring support for NordVPN